 Deborah’s most dark and mysterious release to date is “Anno Domini”, a collaboration project with Spotted Peccary artist J. Arif Verner.
 “Anno Domini” returns to historic themes and the connection between past and present while invoking the theme of sacred spaces.
 On “Anno Domini,” Martin and Verner use ambient textures of synth and guitar to set the stage and Deborah’s haunting and beautiful Latin vocal phrases and melodies act as a beacon to guide the way through the depths of the soul.

 Whether collaborating with other artists or working on her own projects in the future, Deborah Martin, one of Spotted Peccary Music’s highly acclaimed top selling artists is sure to inspire listeners with visions of the past and present; and when the time comes for her to reveal the next installment of her musical saga, it is certain that it will be one for the ages.

-Deborah has contributed to Hemi-Sync with three titles published to date:
+Deborah has contributed to Hemi-Sync with four titles published to date:

 Gather with the ancients as culturally inspired music and Hemi-Sync® weave you through time.
 Spotted Peccary Music artists Deborah Martin, Mark Rownd and Greg Klamt expertly blend lyrical instruments, rhythmic drums, rich atmospheres and harmonious melodies to awaken the spirit of diverse civilizations.
 As you open to these multidimensional states, the music evokes the essence of the heart and soul of these indigenous peoples, moving you into a place of reverence and unity.
 Use Convergence with Hemi-Sync® for transcendent inner journeys and profoundly deep meditations.
 Instruments featured: Native American and Chinese flutes, ocarinas, Taos drums, keyboards, turtle rattles, straws, cymbals, Tibetan hand drum, bells and bowls.